Alzheimer’s and Humour: Finding Joy Amidst the Challenges

 Additionally, support groups provide an essential source of empathy, understanding, and guidance for caregivers who are navigating the complex emotions associated with caring for someone with this disease.

-Moving on to the next section about ‘the healing power of laughter,’ research suggests that humour can serve as a valuable coping mechanism amidst the challenges presented by Alzheimer’s.
+Moving on to the next section about ‘the of laughter,’ research suggests that humour can serve as a valuable coping mechanism amidst the challenges presented by Alzheimer’s.

 By incorporating humour into everyday interactions, caregivers can create moments of joy and connection that alleviate stress while fostering positive emotions within both parties involved.